Sungrow hybrid inverter controls settings - Newbie question

 Hi Dave, is your system not fully charging the batteries and you are seeing substantial export throughout the day?
 (Do you have some graphs you could post of a sunny day?)

-Since you have both a hybrid inverter and a regular solar inverter installed on the same phase, I wonder if the installer actually programmed the hybrid inverter to charge using the excess energy from the solar inverter. :thinking: It has to be configured correctly to enable this function to work.
+Since you have both a hybrid inverter and a regular solar inverter installed on the same phase, I wonder if the installer actually programmed the hybrid inverter to charge using the excess energy from the solar inverter.
+It has to be configured correctly to enable this function to work.
 It is not activated as default.